 As children progress through the primary phase, they will receive teaching from subject specialists and in specialist classroom settings.
 This is one of the unique and exciting elements of joining an all-through school!
 For example, Science from Year 5 upwards will take place in fully equipped Science laboratories, Spanish will be taught by a subject expert and annual performances will be held in our state-of-the-art theatre space.

-Our curriculum overviews for each subject will be published closer to our opening date (June 2023).
+Our curriculum overviews for each subject will be published closer to our opening date and in summer 2024.

 At Secondary, we invest in: